UV and IR quantum-spacetime effects for the Chandrasekhar model: Chandrasekhar model with UV modifications of the dispersion relation

 It is convenient for us to start by summarizing briefly the argument proposed by Camacho in Ref.~\cite{Camacho}, so that the perspective from which we are planing to contribute will be clearer.
 The analysis of Ref.~\cite{Camacho} adopts a class of candidate modifications of the dispersion relation, parametrized\footnote{Camacho considered the more general case of a quantum-gravity correction of the form $\eta \vec{p}^2 ({E}/{E_p})^\alpha$ with the additional parameter $\alpha$ giving the power of the leading-order quantum-gravity correction.
-For simplicity we here focus on the most optimistic scenario in which $\alpha =1$.
-Since we are investigating whether there are any chances of significant effects it makes sense to focus on the case in which the effects would be strongest.} by a parameter $\eta$ in terms of the Planck scale $E_p$ (we use units such as $c=\hbar=1$)
+For simplicity we here focus on the most studied scenario, in which $\alpha =1$.
+Since we are investigating whether there are any chances of significant effects it makes sense to focus on a definite and well-studied case.} by a parameter $\eta$ in terms of the Planck scale $E_p$ (we use units such that $c=\hbar=1$)

 which has been much studied in the literature (see, {\it e.g.}, Refs.~\cite{aemn1,plb1997,grbgac,gambinipullin,urrutiaPRL,gacdsr1a,gacdsr1b}).
 And Ref.~\cite{Camacho} observes that such a modification of the dispersion relation would primarily affect the analysis of the Chandrasekhar model for white dwarfs by producing a correspondingly modified expression for the zero point energy of the system: